-My husband was out and about today and ran into a tech, who we deal with quite frequently.
+My husband was out and about today and ran into a tech at the gun store, who we deal with quite frequently.
 This gentleman asked how he could get his wife into shooting and maybe even hunting.

 My husband was excited because he sees the opportunity to make new friends that have a similar interest, as well as an opportunity to give a newbie a positive experience.

-Honestly, that question that question, how do I get my wife involved, is one I get quite often.
+Honestly, that question, “how do I get my wife involved” is one I get quite often.

-I remember speaking on a women’s panel at archery show.
-There were probably more men in the audience than there women.
-It intrigued me because since it was a women’s panel, you would think that maybe women would want to listen and ask questions.
+I remember speaking on a women’s panel at an archery show.
+There were more men than there women in the audience.
+It intrigued me because since it’s a women’s panel, you would think that maybe women would want to listen and ask questions.
 Guess what else?
-Most of those men in the audience asked us questions on how to get the women in their lives involved, or to make their lives easier, in shooting sports and hunting.
+Most of those men in the audience asked us questions on how to get the women in their lives involved or how to make their lives easier in shooting sports and hunting.
+We had answers.

 One way to get your wife or maybe even your daughter or friend involved is to include them.
 If you include them, they get a taste of what’s going on.
 They have an opportunity to ask questions, and they can decide whether or not it’s something they might like to do.

 I have a few friends whose wives aren’t against hunting, but they don’t want to hunt.
 They enjoy tagging along on hunts, and they love having the organic meat.
 A bonus is that they’re spending quality husband-wife time together.
 So take them along.